CRAN-BioSiS-Imaging/PR2020/README.md

 * To use Matlab codes:
   - Use 64 bit MATLAB 8.X or 9.X for Windows.
   - Download and unzip OF_CODE.zip and then set path to the OF_CODE directory as well as its subfolders
-  - To test 3D reconstruction, download and unzip HP groups Matlab.zip.
-Read readme.txt.
+  - To test 3D reconstruction, download and unzip the "HP groups Matlab.zip".
+Then, follow the comments in readme.txt.